sudekc/machineLearning/README.md

 #

-I always share the resources for the datasets I use, I do not prefer to upload them to this repository as I do not know about their consent rights.
+I always share the resources for the datasets I use, I do not prefer to upload them to this repository as I do not know their consent rights.

 Please share your comments and suggestions with me, I am new around!
 Thank you.